Our Healing Environment

 The Art of Healing

 As a result of a substantial grant from Reid Foundation, our campus is home to over 700 pieces of art.
 The majority are by local and regional artists who have created commissioned pieces to portray the landscape of the community and enhance the peaceful atmosphere.
-You can take an online tour of our art here.

 “It is the hope of those instrumental in creating the Reid art program that it serves to provide a sense of warmth and comfort to patients and their families,” said Randy Kirk, Reid Vice President/Foundation President.